-Eating in the car is something we're all now very used to because of the pandemic.
-Using your car as a "third space" for dining has even been touted as a trend for 2021.
-But parents of young kids have always known the importance of good snacks on a long car journey or even a short one.
-Not only does a well-planned car picnic stave off hunger, but it can also be a good way to keep those busy hands and minds entertained for a few minutes.
-Not to mention the fact that you can save time, money and a bit of sugar-and-fat-laden guilt by packing snacks instead of stopping at the drive-through.
-If you are looking for new ideas to make your car picnic even more enticing, we've got you covered.
+Whether you’re traveling down the street or across the country, it’s always a good idea to pack a variety of road trip snacks for hungry little travelers.
+Not only does a well-planned car picnic stave off hungry bellies, but it can also be a good way to keep those busy hands and minds entertained for a few minutes.
+And parents can save time, money and a bit of sugar-and-fat-laden guilt by packing healthy snacks instead of stopping at the drive-through.
+If you are looking for new ideas to make your road trip snacks even more enticing, here are 10 to put on your shopping list.

-My Fearless Kitchen has it figured out: seven simple ingredients (most of which you probably have in your cupboard), one microwave and three minutes of your busy day.
+My Fearless Kitchen has it figured out: seven simple ingredients (most of which you probably have in your cupboard), one microwave and three minutes of your busy day is all it takes to make this road trip snack for kids.
 You can pack the yummy results in individual snack bags so no one fights over their favorite bits.
 This is one snack that will provide sustained moments of happy crunching.

 If you’re looking for more of a meal than a snack, but still in a bite-size package, try Lemons for Lulu’s mini taco hand pies.
 They are crispy and flaky, thanks to the prepared refrigerated pie dough, and you can adjust the seasonings depending on your tastes.
 If you’re feeling extra adventurous (or have older kids who are better at eating on the go), pack single-serving guacamole for dipping along the way.